Setsuna x Hina Fanfic

 Then, finally, the door creaked open.

 Hina emerged first.
-Her eyes were glowing in that quiet way when her mind had landed on something satisfying.
-She carried a thick folder now, project finished, lines drawn, equations checked and triple-checked.
+Her eyes carried a quiet glow, a thick folder now nestled in her arms.
+Project finished, lines drawn, equations checked and triple-checked.

 Behind her, Saji shuffled out like a man who'd just run a marathon with a refrigerator on his back.

-The door clicked shut behind Saji.
-She turned to Setsuna.
+As the door clicked shut behind Saji, her attention shifted to Setsuna.

 "You're still sitting here."